New York Truck Accident Attorneys

 Common Injuries Caused By Truck Accidents

 The size and weight of a truck is far much greater than that of cars.
-A semi-truck can weigh well over 80,000 pounds when loaded, while a car weighs about 3,000 pounds.
+A can weigh well over 80,000 pounds when loaded, while a car weighs about 3,000 pounds.
 For this reason, car occupants suffer more serious injuries than the occupants of the truck whenever an accident involving a truck occurs.
 In some cases, the car occupants don’t even survive the accident.

 - Spine and back injuries